-You can now find out pollen levels in your current or future location by using our hyper local pollen forecasting tool
+You can now find out pollen levels in your current or future location by using our hyper local pollen forecasting tool.

 Pollen Levels Near Me

 Your Pollen Pal gives you both the pollen count levels and weather forecasts in your local area when you enter your postcode.
 It can also give more detailed information about the types of pollen you can expect today and for the days ahead.
+You can even click on the pollen type to see the breakdown of allergens to give you a further idea of which pollen you may be sensitive to.

 types of pollen